alicecodes1/blog/README.md

 Using a simple branching strategy with a primary branch (e.g., main or master) as the production-ready branch.

 **Merging Strategy:**
 Regular and incremental commits to feature branches, ensuring each commit is functional.
-Utilizing pull requests or merge requests to propose changes from feature branches to the primary branch.
+Utilizing pull requests or merge requests to propose changes from feature branches to the primary branch...